 Payday loans are often described as a way for consumers to bridge a cash flow shortage between paychecks or the receipt of other income.
 They can offer quick access to credit, especially for consumers who may not qualify for other credit, but can come at a high cost.
 Many payday loans are for small dollar amounts that must be repaid in full in a short period of time.
 Payment is generally due the next time the borrower gets paid—meaning the loan may require repayment in only a few weeks.
 Many lenders require that borrowers grant them advance access to checking accounts in order to repay the loans.

 Payday lenders have sprung up across the country over the past 20 years, beginning in storefront locations.
 Many payday loans now are also offered through the Internet.
 The CFPB has authority to oversee the payday loan market and began its supervision of payday lenders in January 2012.
-The CFPB has taken a number of steps to learn more about the marketplace for payday loans, and released a report on payday loans earlier this year.
+The CFPB has taken a number of steps to learn more about the marketplace for payday loans, and released a earlier this year.
 That report found that payday products can lead to a cycle of indebtedness for many consumers.

 Consumers can submit payday loan complaints to the Bureau about: